-Because of the widespread introduction of solar power lights, generators are put on less often.
+Because of the widespread introduction of solar power lights, generators are put on less often in rural areas.
 For your electric equipment you need a charger with a USB plug now.
 These plugs fit into solar installations.

 AAA batteries are seldom available in Sumba.